russhousley/draft-crocker-dnsop-dnssec-algorithm-lifecycle/draft-crocker-dnsop-dnssec-algorithm-lifecycle.md

  C. Mainstream

- - IETF reaches consensus that algorithm has reached mainstream status.
+ - IETF reaches consensus that algorithm has reached mainstream status; deployment is essentially universal.
  - Actions:
     * IETF publishes notice that algorithm has reached mainstream status.
     * Signers using older algorithms, particularly algorithms in the Phaseout or later phases should transition to a mainstream algorithm.